Blog

 Gynecomastia Symptoms

-Most men do not report symptoms of gynecomastia besides the presence of excess male breast tissue.
-However, some signs and symptoms can include:
+Most men do not report symptoms of gynecomastia besides the presence of excess breast tissue.
+However, some patients may experience additional symptoms, including:

 • Pain, particularly in adolescent boys